nghivo94/casino/README.md

 card
 * Several cards or sets of cards that satisfy conditions 1 and/or 2 above

-To validate user's moves, the program find all possible moves with the played card and the table, and checks if the player's move is among them.
-To find all possible moves with the played card and the table, the algorithm proceeds as following:
+To validate user's moves, the program find all possible moves with the played card and the chosen cards to be taken, and checks if the player's move is among them.
+To find all possible moves with the played card and the the chosen cards, the algorithm proceeds as following:
 * Include the simple Play move (no taken cards, the player simply leaves card on table)
+* Use Subset-Sum algorithm to find all the smallest subsets of cards in the chosen cards which sums up to value of the played card
-*
+* Stack non-overlapping subsets

+This algorithm is superior to following algorithms in terms of accuracy: checkin total sum modulo of value of the played card, subarray sum algorithm.

+### Computer-controlled players